 - Purposely answering an interrogatory with fabricated information.

 The statute states:

-Below our Las Vegas criminal defense attorney discuss:
+Below, our Las Vegas criminal defense attorneys will discuss:

 - 1. What is the legal definition of perjury in Nevada?

 - 2. What are the penalties under NRS 199.120?

 - 3. What are ways to fight the charges?